Bhartiya lok Kala mandal

 To update traditional folk arts to suit the modern milieu.

-To give puppet shows and performances of folk dances and songs in and out of India.
+To give puppet shows and performances of folk dances and

 To conduct training courses in folkloristic.